msds-5x01/python-programming-for-data-science/Set3.md

 ### Problem 1.
 Find all common English words that contain "zz", e.g. "pizza"

-### Problem 2: Find all common English words that have at least two Ys anywhere in the word, e.g. "sympathy".
+### Problem 2: Find all common English words that have at least three Ys anywhere in the word, e.g. "synonymously".
 **Hint:** Use the string `.count` method, e.g. `"sympathy".count("y")` will yield 2.
 Use the `words` lists defined above.

 ### Problem 3: Find the longest english word
 Show your Python code

-### Problem 4: Find the longest word with no vowels other than "a".
+### Problem 4: Find the longest word whose only vowels are "a".
-For example, the longest word with no vowels other than "e" is "nevertheless".
+For example, the longest word with no vowels other than "e" is "defenselessness".

 ### Problem 5.
 Using our word list, confirm the spelling rule: "I before E except after C"
 1. Count the number of words that contain "cie", e.g. "society"